 Read Psalms 23:1

-B. A single flock can have as few as 10 animals or as much as hundreds of them.
+B. A single flock can have as few as 10 animals or as many as hundreds of them.
 A good Shepherd knows each and every sheep in the flock regardless of how big the numbers could be, (John 10:3-5).
-Likewise, David when he uses the metaphor of the Shepherd to describe God, talks not just about a designation or a name for the Lord, but the relationship between God and his covenant children.
+Likewise, in Psalm 23 when David uses the metaphor of the Shepherd to describe God, talks not just about a designation or a name for the Lord, but the relationship between God and his covenant children.

 C. The Senses Bureau of The United States says that there are at least 7.081 billion people in the world today.
 And the Bible says that God knows each and every one of these people by their names.